 Students not in BMOS are permitted to enroll in up to 1.0 MOS courses, per the Academic Timetable.
 2. Course Materials S.A.
 Ross, R.W.
 Westerfield, J.F.
 Jaffe, G.S.
 Roberts and H. Driss, 2019.
 Corporate Finance, Eighth Canadian Edition, McGraw-Hill Ryerson, ISBN: 9781259270116.
 3. Course Objectives and Format The DAN Department of Management and Organizational Studies as a whole draws upon an evidence-based management approach.
 Evidence-based management is the systematic process of gathering evidence from multiple sources, critically appraising the evidence, and using that evidence in making and evaluating management decisions to improve organizational performance.
 3.1 Course objectives This course covers advanced topics in corporate governance, capital budgeting, capital structure and valuation.
-3.2 Course format In person lectures, case studies and class discussions 4.
-Learning Outcomes Upon successful completion of this course, students will be able to - Explain financial markets and functions of corporate - Calculate and Interpret time value of money - Estimate bond prices and identify factors that affect bond prices - Estimate the value of a common stock and evaluate if the stock is under or over priced - Calculate different components of cost of capital and the overall cost of capital of a corporation - · Calculate efficient portfolio using stock data - Understand and evaluate capital budgeting decision rules and explain how real options affect these decisions - Classify and distinguish various types of risk and their relation to portfolio choice - Describe and calculate a firm's capital structure and interpret how leverage and firm value are related using Miller-Modigliani propositions - Understand and apply various methods of valuation to real world situation 5.
-Evaluation Midterm Exam (in class, 2 hours) = 35% Group project: 20% Final Exam (during examination period scheduled by the Registrar, 3 hours) = 40% Attendance, Participation, and Professionalism: 5% Total = 100% MIDTERM EXAM is a closed book exam (no book or notes are allowed during the exam) and will contain both qualitative (state, explain, and/or describe) and quantitative (calculations) questions in format.
-Midterm exam will be scheduled for 2 hours, online, on Feb.
-18, 2022.
-Dictionaries are NOT allowed into the examinations.
-MAKEUP MIDTERM EXAM AND REWEIGHING:
+3.2 Course format In person lectures, practice problems, and group project.

+4. Learning Outcomes Upon successful completion of this course, students will be able to - Explain financial markets and functions of corporate - Calculate and Interpret time value of money - Estimate bond prices and identify factors that affect bond prices - Estimate the value of a common stock and evaluate if the stock is under or over priced - Calculate different components of cost of capital and the overall cost of capital of a corporation - Calculate efficient portfolio using stock data - Understand and evaluate capital budgeting decision rules and explain how real options affect these decisions - Classify and distinguish various types of risk and their relation to portfolio choice - Describe and calculate a firm's capital structure and interpret how leverage and firm value are related using Miller-Modigliani propositions - Explain how a firm's dividend policy is set and how it affects firm value 5.
+Evaluation Midterm Exam (during class time, 2 hours) = 31% Group project: 25% (including a 5% peer evaluation) Final Exam (during examination period scheduled by the Registrar, 2 hours) = 34% Take-home online quizzes: 5% Attendance, Participation, and Professionalism: 5% When deemed necessary, tests and examinations in this course may be conducted using a remote proctoring service.
+By taking this course, you are consenting to the use of this software and acknowledge that you will be required to provide personal information (including some biometric data) and the session will be recorded.
+Completion of this course will require you to have a reliable internet connection and a device that meets the technical requirements for this service.
+More information about this remote proctoring service, including technical requirements, is available on Western's Remote Proctoring website at: https://remoteproctoring.uwo.ca.
+MIDTERM TEST:

+The midterm test is a closed book exam (no book or notes are allowed during the exam) and will contain both qualitative (state, explain, and/or describe) and quantitative (calculations) questions.
+The exam will be scheduled for 2 hours and conducted in class.
+Exams will not be returned to students but may be reviewed with the instructor in office hour.
+MAKEUP MIDTERM TEST: